hardwario/website/content/thank-you/2022-03-31-webinar-industry.en.md

 <h3 class = "font-weight-black mb-20">The topic</h3>

-<p class = "pb-25">In the March webinar, we will discuss remote energy metering and energy audits and other uses of monitoring, for example, production efficiency.</p>
+<p class = "pb-25">In our March webinar, we will therefore focus on this topic.
+We will present the possibilities of remote energy readings and show how to carry out production and operations energy audits efficiently.</p>

-<p class = "pb-25">Using practical examples, we will show applications for the most commonly monitored energies (electricity, water, gas, air) in cities, restaurants, breweries and manufacturing companies.</p>
+<p class = "pb-25">Using practical examples, we will demonstrate IoT applications for the most commonly monitored energies (electricity, water, gas, air) in cities and manufacturing plants.</p>

-<p class = "pb-25">We will not forget to mention the future of IoT monitoring and metering of photovoltaics and heat pumps.</p>
+<p class = "pb-25">We will also outline IoT monitoring trends for alternative energy sources such as heat pumps.</p>

 <img class = "w-100" src = "/upload/webinar-metering.png"/>